bioinfo-pf-curie/mpiBWA/docs/README.md

 Conclusion:

 With our configuration running mpiBWA with 10 threads seems the best option.
-We notice a small increase when we use all the cores of a node we recommand to leave some core for the system.
+We notice a small increase when we use all the cores of a node.
+We recommand to leave some cores for the system node.
 Try also some bindings with mpirun as we do when we bind to socket, this could help.

 ## Examples